 The following Context Transfer limitations are known.
 We are actively working to improve this in a future update.

-→ If you require Context to be transferred, use Blind or Safe Transfer scenarios respectively. - 3 No Multi-Transfer: Currently you can only transfer Sessions (and related Context) once.
-Afterwards, the “Transfer” button will be disabled.
+→ If you require Context to be transferred, use Blind Transfer or Safe Transfer scenarios respectively.

 Widgets

-✅ Individual Preconditions: Note that Features below are separately licensed and may not show in your UI if preconditions are not met.
+✅ Individual Preconditions: Note that widgets rely to features which are separately licensed.
+The widget toggles may not show in your UI if preconditions are not met.

 💡 Tags can be freely defined by users during incoming calls.
 Suggestions will be auto-completed based on previously provided tags.